owulveryck/owulveryck.github.io/content/post/20210608-datamesh-cue.md

 Changing the Last name from `Doe` to `doe` or setting an age above 130 would result in an error.
 The validation prevents sending noise or garbage over the channel:

-The validation prevents sending nois or garbage over the channel:
+The validation prevents sending noise or garbage over the channel:

 {{< figure src="/assets/datamesh/garbage_in_out.png" width="300px">}}